 mission_python_software_foundation https://www.python.org/psf/mission/

-Now, you can easily produce and copy the arguments required for the wkhtmltopdf
+Now, you can easily produce and copy the arguments required for the chromium command to convert a web page into a PDF file.

 The Script

-commands is cumbersome.
+You may find that continually creating chromium commands is cumbersome.
 Being able to easily create the command's arguments helps, but a more streamlined solution would be preferable.

-part of the pipeline, as well as address the few cases where wkhtmltopdf
+A Bash script can help automate the chromium part of the pipeline, as well as address the few cases where chromium is not successful in its task:

-does not render the content at all, or the command appears to take too long to generate the output file (i.e., it hangs).
+For example, you may occasionally come across a web page where chromium does not render the content at all, or the command appears to take too long to generate the output file (i.e., it hangs).
 For these rare cases, you may have to revert to manually saving the page as a PDF file using your operating system's built-in PDF saving functionality.

 The above script accounts for this in two ways: